Second-wave feminism: Women's music

-Women's music consisted of female musicians combined music with politics to express feminist ideals.
+Women's music consisted of female musicians who combined music with politics to express feminist ideals.
 Cities throughout the United States began to hold Women's Music Festivals, all consisting of female artists singing their own songs about personal experiences.
 The first Women's Music Festival was held in 1974 at the University of Illinois.
 In 1979, the Michigan Womyn's Music Festival attracted 10,000 women from across America.
 These festivals encouraged already-famous female singers, such as Laura Nyro and Ellen McIllwaine, to begin writing and producing their own songs instead of going through a major record label.
 Many women began performing hard rock music, a traditionally male-dominated genre.
 One of the most successful examples included the sisters Ann and Nancy Wilson, who formed the famous hard rock band Heart.

 Film

 German-speaking Europe

 The Deutsche Film- und Fernsehakademie Berlin gave women a chance in film in Germany: from 1968 on one third of the students were female.
-Some of them - pioneers of the women's movement - produced feminist feature films: Helke Sander in 1971 produced "Eine Prämie für Irene" [A Reward for Irene], and Cristina Perincioli (although she was Swiss not German) in 1971 produced "Für Frauen – 1.Kap" [For Women – 1st Chapter].
+Some of them - pioneers of the women's movement - produced feminist feature films: Helke Sander in 1971 produced Eine Prämie für Irene [A Reward for Irene], and Cristina Perincioli (although she was Swiss not German) in 1971 produced Für Frauen – 1.Kap [For Women – 1st Chapter].

 In West Germany Helma Sanders-Brahms and Claudia von Alemann produced feminist documentaries from 1970 on.

-In 1973 Claudia von Alemann and Helke Sander organized the 1.
+In 1973, Claudia von Alemann and Helke Sander organized the 1.
 Internationale Frauen-Filmseminar in Berlin.

-In 1974 Helke Sander founded the journal Frauen und Film – a first feminist filmjournal, which she edited until 1981.
+In 1974, Helke Sander founded the journal Frauen und Film – a first feminist film journal, which she edited until 1981.

 In the 1970s in West Germany, women directors produced a whole series of Frauenfilm - films focusing on women's personal emancipation.
-In the 1980s the Goethe Institute brought a collection of German women's films in every corner of the world.
+In the 1980s the Goethe Institute brought a collection of German women's films to every corner of the world.

 "...here the term 'feminist filmmaking' does function to point to a filmmaking practice defining itself outside the masculine mirror.
 German feminism is one of the most active women's movements in Europe.
 It has gained access to television; engendered a spectrum of journals, a publishing house and a summer women's university in Berlin; inspired a whole group of filmmakers; ..." writes Marc Silberman in Jump Cut.
 But most of the women filmmakers did not see themselves as feminists, except Helke Sander and Cristina Perincioli.
 Perincioli stated in an interview: "Fight first ... before making beautiful art".
 There, she explains how she develops and shoots the film together with the women concerned: saleswomen, battered wives - and why she prefers to work with an all female team.
 Camera women were still so rare in the 1970 that she had to find them in Denmark and France.
 Working with an all women film crew Perincioli encouraged women to learn these then male dominated professions.